egumasa/engagement-annotation-project/docs/2_Part1_Understanding_Engagement.md

 Pronounce is where you
 - _I **contend**_ it's the worst address by a British Prime Minister.
 - _I would **contend** that_ this enviable level of tolerance is not the result of direct government laws or interventions.
+- _I would **affirm**_ the judgment of the trail court and deny the motion to suppress Oliver’s statement.
-- _It is absolutely **clear** to me that_ what Charlotte was arguing was that Crouching Tiger was a bad film to which liberal audiences imputed a significance shaped by their own prejudices about Chinese cinema and the Chinese in general.
+- **It is absolutely clear to me that** what Charlotte was arguing was that Crouching Tiger was a bad film to which liberal audiences imputed a significance shaped by their own prejudices about Chinese cinema and the Chinese in general.
+- **It is evident that** a powerful political - industrial complex with a developmentalist ideology remains the greatest threat to the environment of Taiwan .
 - _I therefore **propose** that_ universities have a greater role in working alongside the NCAA in negotiating its television.
 - One of the arrested people **in fact** was a Hindu, a chef from Hong Kong.
 - _We have to **remember** that_ bobbies move around - and slowly.
 - _The absolute **fact** is that_ linguistics is fun.
 - _But the **facts** of the matter are that_ we have never made the national decisions or marshaled the national resources required for such leadership.
 - The scare was enough to close the U.S. Consulate in Hong Kong for a day, though the men **turned out** to be tourists
+- **There is no doubt that** globalization has a deep effect on China.

 - I _**DID**_ turn out the lights before I left.

 Pronounce is also realized by **intensifiers with clausal scope** such as `really`, `indeed`, etc.
 - I **really** think that it is true.
 - **Indeed**, a binary definition of the environment increases the strength of spatial relations and the measure of spatial autocorrelation.
+- The language spoken at that period is **undoubtedly** called Middle English, which is sandwiched in‑between by Old English and Modern English.
+(Note: undoutedly expresses authors committment to their assersion.)
+- In this way the company can **definitely** fulfil the fluctuating demand.
+(Note: definitely carries the author's subjective involvement to the company's capacity.)

 **What's NOT pronounce?**